40net-cloud/fortinet-azure-solutions/FortiManager/Terraform/single-1nic/README.md

   - PAYG or OnDemand: These licenses are automatically generated during the deployment of the FortiGate systems.

 ### Fabric Connector

 The FortiGate-VM uses [Managed Identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/) for the SDN Fabric Connector.
 A SDN Fabric Connector is created automatically during deployment.
 After deployment, it is required apply the 'Reader' role to the Azure Subscription you want to resolve Azure Resources from.
 More information can be found on the [Fortinet Documentation Libary](https://docs.fortinet.com/vm/azure/fortigate/6.4/azure-cookbook/6.4.0/236610/creating-a-fabric-connector-using-a-managed-identity).

 ### North South traffic

 When configuring the policies on the FortiGates to allow and forward traffic to internal hosts, it is recommended that you enable the NAT checkbox (this will S-NAT the packets to the IP of port2).
 Doing so will enforce symmetric return.

 It is possible to use FGSP to synchronize sessions and thereby allow assymetric return traffic.
 However this is not best practice from a security perspective, because it limits the ability of IPS by potentially only seeing one side of the conversation on each FGT.
 The FortiGate IPS takes both sides of the conversation into account for increased security and visibility.
 Reducing this visibility on the FortiGate may decrease the IPS efficacy.

 Often S-NAT is not desired because it's necessary to retain the original source IP.
-For HTTP or HTTPS traffic in particular, you can enable the Load Balancing feature on the FortiGate which gives you the option to copy the source IP into the X-Forwarded-For header (See https://docs.fortinet.com/uploaded/files/3637/fortigate-load-balancing-56.pdf)
+For HTTP or HTTPS traffic in particular, you can enable the Load Balancing feature on the FortiGate which gives you the option to copy the source IP into the X-Forwarded-For header.

 If you do prefer to use FGSP for session synchronization.
 It can be enable during deployment by uncommenting the section in the customdata.tpl file or adding this recommended configuration to both FortiGate VMs.